ToF-/Domain/README.md

 >  import Control.Monad.Trans.Except
 ```

-Let' try to create a pure `ExecptT Message IO [Transaction]` value, with the `ExceptT` constructor:
+Let's try to create a pure `ExecptT Message IO [Transaction]` value using the `ExceptT` constructor:
 ```
 value = ExceptT $ return $ Right $ [Transaction (Category "Groceries") 42.0] ⏎

 :type value ⏎
 value :: Monad m => ExceptT e m [Transaction]
 ```
-Now let's create a function to get a list of transactions from a file:
+Now let's create a function to get a list of transactions from a file.
+That amounts to:
+* read the file and have its content in an `IO String`
+* apply `readTransactions` to this value, which gets us a `IO (Either Message String)`
+* wrap this into an `ExceptT` value
 ```
 fromFile = ExceptT . fmap readTransactions . readFile ⏎

 :type fromFile ⏎
 fromFile :: FilePath -> ExceptT Message IO [Transaction]
 ```
+This seems promising: we get the same result type whether our value comes from a constant or from reading a file!

-Extracting the value is done with `runExceptT`:
+Extracting the value from an `ExceptT` context is done via `runExceptT`:
 ```
 runExceptT value ⏎
 Right [Transaction {transactionCategory = Category {categoryLabel = "Groceries"}, transactionAmount = 42.0}]